-Ingvar Kamprad is credited with the quote.
+Ingvar Kamprad is credited with the above quote.
 He’s the founder of Ikea and I remember hearing stories about him when I was with Hasselblad.
 He lives a quiet unassuming life and back then he was still riding his bike to work.
 Well, his quote got me thinking a lot about so many photographers I’ve met.

 New photographers especially seem to have a horrible time just forgiving themselves for mistakes made along the journey of becoming a professional.
 They beat themselves up and I’ve even met a few who decided the road was too hard to travel and just walked away from photography as a profession.